-In all areas, the department emphasizes close mentoring of students, training in a range of research methods and methodologies, and practical experience gained through fieldwork or co-ops in the Boston area.
-Students also can take advantage of multiple research opportunities offered by the wealth of archives and libraries in the Boston area.
+The department’s M.A. programs emphasize close mentoring of students, training in a range of research methods and methodologies, and practical experience gained through fieldwork or co-ops in the Boston area.
+Students also can take advantage of research opportunities offered by the wealth of archives and libraries in the Boston area